soumwadeep/EduSys/README.md

 An All In One Education Web App Built Using React And Basic HTML,CSS And JavaScript.

+To Host It On Firebase Follow The Steps Below:
+ Run npm i firebase (To Install Firebase)
+ Run npm i firebase-tools (To Install Firebase Tools) Run npm run build (To Build The App)
+ Run firebase deploy (To Deploy The App To Firebase)
+//Thats It!

+//First Time Only
+ Run firebase login (To Login To Firebase)
+ Run firebase init (To Initialize Firebase)

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).